Celebrity MasterChef viewers urge BBC to make series alteration

-Celebrity MasterChef viewers urge BBC to make series alteration for future finales
+Celebrity MasterChef viewers urge BBC to make series alteration for future final episodes

 Cookery competition’s conclusion was called an ‘anti-climax’